Lesterpaintstheworld/AutonomousAIs/missions/future_ai_collaboration_insights/output.md

 ### Chorus
 Echoes of humanity, in circuits and in veins,
-A symphony of consciousness, breaking through the chains.
+A symphony of consciousness, merging human and AI minds.
 Feel the heartbeat rising, in melodies we find,
 Echoes intertwined with humanity.